MartinNowak/lock-free/README.md

 DList is based on the paper [Lock-free deques and doubly linked lists](http://dx.doi.org/10.1016/j.jpdc.2008.03.001).
 A good description of SRSW queues can be found [here](http://www.codeproject.com/Articles/43510/Lock-Free-Single-Producer-Single-Consumer-Circular "Lock-Free Single-Producer - Single Consumer Circular Queue - CodeProject")

-They need doubly-linked list still needs a thorough review and some polishing.
-That said all unittests pass on X86_64.
+They doubly-linked list still needs a thorough review and some polishing.
+That said all unittests pass on X86_64, no warranty though!